flora-pm/flora-server/CONTRIBUTING.md

 * [Soufflé datalog engine v2.2](https://github.com/souffle-lang/souffle/releases/tag/2.2): The datalog engine for package classification
 * `libsodium-1.0.18`: The system library that powers most of the cryptography happening in flora
+* NodeJS v20.16.0 (latest LTS version)
-* `yarn`: The tool that handles the JavaScript code bases
+* `yarn` v1.22 or higher: The tool that handles the JavaScript code bases
 * `esbuild`: The tool that handles asset bundling
 * `changelog-d` v1.0: https://codeberg.org/fgaz/changelog-d/releases/tag/v1.0